abbyruthe/gac-cs-stats-courses/comp_sci_2/project_2_conditionals_loops/README.md

 randomWalkers2.java takes 2 integer command-line arguments N and T where T represents a set number of independent experiments and N once again represents N number of steps that the drunkard takes.
 Thus, the main output of this program is the mean squared distance or the average of the T squared distances.

-More information about any of these programs can be found at: https://www.cs.princeton.edu/courses/archive/fall13/cos126/assignments/loops.html
+More information about any of these programs can be found [here](https://www.cs.princeton.edu/courses/archive/fall13/cos126/assignments/loops.html).

 Or email me with questions!
 My contact can be found on my website under my profile username.